techsemicolon/laravel-dynamic-user-connection/README.md

 Techsemicolon\DynamicConnection\DynamicConnectionServiceProvider::class,
 ~~~

+## How it works :

+You should have basic mysql database collection which has `users` table.
+Basic login authentication will work from there as usual.

+The package comes into picture once user is logged in, and switches the database as per applicable settings in `App\User.php` model.

 ## Usage :

 The package expects you to save these details in `users` table.
 What package needs is the column name where the information for dynamic user connection is stored.